 - First when he demands to know how his victims are connected.

-- Redemption Quest: Most of the first game's story is him redeeming himself for his failure at Solon's temple; not only was it a big important mission but he also got his two brother assassins killed and maimed, respectively; even worse, he broke all three of the Creed's Tenants in the process.
+- Redemption Quest: Most of the first game's story is him redeeming himself for his failure at Solomon's temple; not only was it a big important mission but he also got his two brother assassins killed and maimed, respectively; even worse, he broke all three of the Creed's Tenants in the process.
 So he has to complete nine missions with minimal assistance to regain his rank.

 - Rightful King Returns: Rather the "Assassin Leader" variant.
 By the time he's 82, he comes back to Masyaf to put an end to the ruthless, corrupt, and inept rule of Abbas, reclaim leadership of the Brotherhood and avenge Maria and his first son.